axiom-data-science/portal-docs/how-to/map/map-add-layers.rst

 1. From within the interactive map, use the ``Search for data`` bar.
 2. From the results popup, use the ``+`` icon next to the layer you want to add to the map.

+For more information, please see the :ref:`search-and-add-layers-overview` section.